Disclosure: This article may contain affiliate/compensated links at no extra cost to you, for more information you can read my disclaimer

 This a great way to work and travel with free accommodation.

 The owner also benefits because they do not need to pay for the bordering of their animal.
+So if you are an animal lover, this is a plus.
+Think of it as more of a pet-sitting job than a house-sit job.

 A profile on Trusted House Sitters is incredibly easy to set up – the trick for newcomers is to think of it as a resumé.